kongkrit/BareMetal-C-Homeworks/homework05/problems.md

 ## 1. Objective

 Extend the **MVC** pattern learned in class to create a real-time interactive game.
-You will transition from a static tool (Dot Painter) to a dynamic system where the MODEL evolves over **Time**.
+You will transition from a static tool (Dot Painter) to a dynamic system where the MODEL evolves over **time**.

 In mathematical notation, the MODEL updates its internal state as:

   > `NewState = f(CurrentState, Input)`

-Crucially, **Time** is now considered an intrinsic part of the **State** itself.
+Crucially, **time** is now considered an intrinsic part of the **state**.
 We represent this using a variable called `tick` (as in the tick-tock of a clock) stored *inside* the Model `struct`.
 This allows the Model to track the passage of time and trigger automatic updates (like gravity) even when there is no user Input.

 ## 2. Hardware Map